docdevel2/writing/music-api/music-database-api.md

-# Music Database REST APIs
+# Look Inside a RESTful Music Database API

 ## Overview

 If you are a developer who wants to integrate network-based services into your applications, an application programming interface (API) is a frequently used solution.
 An API allows your client application to interact with a server using a common interface.
 (Figure 1) Network-base APIs are becoming increasingly popular for web applications in industries such as banking, e-commerce, internet of things (IoT), and music.

 Many network-based web services offer APIs that comply with the REpresentational State Transfer (REST) design style which is defined by a set of constraints that I will explain later in this article.
 APIs that comply with REST constraints are called RESTful.
-REST APIs operate in two modes, request and response.
+RESTful APIs operate in two modes, request and response.
 The client sends a request to the server for data, and the server responds with a status code, and if appropriate, the requested data.

 In this article, you will see how you can access a RESTful API database with Python.
 We will deconstruct the data sent by the client to the server, and the corresponding response received by the client from the server.
 To illustrate the mechanics of the process, we will use a Python HTTP module to connect to a RESTful music database API.